 Your body’s organs are all responsible for metabolizing and destroying traces of a drug in your system.
 Some drugs are detectable in blood, while others only show in urine, saliva, or hair samples.

 If you are suspected of a crime, the police officer might test for traces of drugs, including prescription medications.
 They may do this if they suspect you are under the influence and cause a motor vehicle accident too.

-Drug testing has become increasingly common by law enforcement, and with drug screenings more prevalent, the chances are that you will be requested to take a screening of some sort after an accident or when you are arrested for a crime.
+Drug testing has become increasingly common by law enforcement.
+With drug screenings more prevalent, the chances are that you will be requested to take a screening of some sort after an accident or when you are arrested for a crime.

 The Most Common Types of Drug Tests

-Law enforcement typically uses the breathalyzer when they assume that you are under the influence of alcohol, but when they are testing for drugs, they will use one of the following major test types:
+Law enforcement typically uses the breathalyzer when they assume that you are under the influence of alcohol.
+However, when they are testing for drugs, they will use one of the following major test types: